-Se ction tion Agreed Upon Procedure Result of Procedure The Board is aware that there are no material relationships whatsoever, including financial, business, family and any other material relationship between the Chairman and the CEO and the other members of the Board as per the annual declarations made by the Directors and disclose in their annual corporate governance report any relationship between the Chairman and the CEO and the board members and the CEO and the board members and the nature of any relationships among members of the board.
+Sec ction Agreed Upon Procedure Status Result of Procedure The Board is aware that there are no material relationships whatsoever, including financial, business, family and any other material relationship between the Chairman and the CEO and the other members of the Board as per the annual declarations made by the Directors and disclose in their annual corporate governance report any relationship between the Chairman and the CEO and the board members and the nature of any relationships among members of the board.
 This is disclosed in the Annual Report page 21.
-7(4) The Chair man shall: 1 1 0 (i) (b) provide leadership to the Board; ensure that the Board works effectively and discharges its responsibilities; and Complied Company has a Board Approved Corporate Governance Policy which defines the Functions and Responsibilities of Chairman. (c) ensure that all key and appropriate issues are discussed by the Board in a timely manner.
+7(4) The Chairman shall: provide leadership to the Board; ensure that the Board works effectively and discharges its responsibilities; and Governance Policy whi Company has a Board Approved Corporate Governance Policy which defines the Functions and Responsibilities of Chairman. (c) ensure that all key and appropriate issues are discussed by the Board in a timely manner.
 The Company expanded the format of annual assessment by including an area to measure the effective discharge of Board functions."
 All key and appropriate issues are discussed by the Board on a timely basis.
-7(5) up and ap taking int proposed agenda.
-T man shall be primarily responsible for drawing pproving the agenda for each Board meeting, to account where appropriate, any matters by the other Directors for inclusion in the he Chairman may delegate the drawing up of la to the Company Secretary.
+7(5) The Chairman shall be primarily responsible for drawing up and approving the agenda for each Board meeting, taking into account where appropriate, any matters proposed by the other Directors for inclusion in the agenda.
+The Chairman may delegate the drawing up of the agenda to the Company Secretary.
 Complied Agenda is drafted by the compliance officer & sent to company secretary for clearance & then circulated to the board members under the instructions of the Chairman.
 7(6) The Chairman shall ensure that all Directors are properly briefed on issues arising at Board meetings and also ensure that Directors receive adequate information in a timely manner.
 Complied The Chairman ensures, that all Directors are properly briefed on issues arising at Board Meetings by submission of the agenda and board papers with sufficient time prior to the meetings.
 Agenda and the minutes of the previous board meeting are sent to the directors at least 7 days prior to the next meeting for their review.
 Further, minutes of previous month's board meeting are distributed to the Board members and tabled at the next board meeting for review and approval.